johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Remove policy used for legacy same site behavior.** In Microsoft Edge version 80, we introduced the [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy to revert the SameSite behavior of cookies to legacy behavior on the specified domains.
 The [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy is obsolete in Microsoft Edge version 133.

-- **Updated Downloads UI to Improve Performance.** The Downloads UI has been completely rewritten to improve performance.
+- **Updated Downloads UI to Improve Performance.** The Downloads UI is completely rewritten to improve performance.
 Customer-facing functionality and UX from previous releases remain the same.

 ### Policy updates